 These are just a few options but other popular choices include Pigeon Point and Galleon Beach located within walking distance from Nelson’s Dockyard, Rendezvous Bay, Millers Beach at Fort Bay, Turners Beach, Darkwood Beach, and Half Moon Bay.
 Everyone seems to have their own “favorite” beach in Antigua, so we suggest doing a bit of research on this short list to pick the one that is best suited for you.

 Step Back in Time with a Land Based Island Tour

-A visit to Antigua would not be complete without a visit to Nelson’s Dockyard.
 Nelson’s Dockyard is the largest of Antigua’s National Parks and is still used today as a working dockyard.
-While visiting, be sure to check out the Dockyard Museum, Dow’s Hill, and Shirley Heights.
+While visiting, be sure to check out the Dockyard Museum.
 Shirley Heights is a restored military lookout point and gun battery that offers amazing 360 degree vistas of the island and English Harbour.

-During your island tour, also be sure to head towards the east coast of Antigua to experience Betty’s Hope, the island’s oldest sugar mill plantation.
+If you want to explore a bit further, head towards the east coast of Antigua to experience Betty’s Hope, the island’s oldest sugar mill plantation.
 While there, you will be able to capture some great photos of the historic remnants including 2 stone sugar mills.

 Devil’s Bridge is also located on the east side of the island.
 Folklore claims that this “bridge” got its name because many slaves committed suicide here and the devil claimed their souls.
 This natural rock formation is a popular tourist attraction, but be aware that the limestone rock is slippery and the waters are very rough, so walking onto the bridge is at your own risk.